ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 ### **A) Send hackers_data.txt file as ICMP packets to kali linux**

 ICMP packets can be used for tunneling other protocols or data across networks.
 By encapsulating data within the payload of ICMP packets, it's possible to transmit information between endpoints without directly using the protocols typically associated with those endpoints.
 This technique is sometimes used for evasion or bypassing network filtering.
-In this task, you'll explicitly use hping3 to send the text file with ICMP packets and observed the received packets through wireshark.
+In this task, you'll explicitly use hping3 to send the text file with ICMP packets and observe the received packets through wireshark.

 For converting the file into ICMP packets, you'll be using the hping3 (packet crafting tool).
 How does it work?
 See diagram below: